runlikeforrestgump/emacs/README.md

 Wherever you see Alt (i.e., M), you can use &lt;ESC&gt; instead.
 In that case, press &lt;ESC&gt;, but don't hold it.

 Multi-character commands are echoed in the echo area if you pause for more than a second in the middle of a command.
 Emacs then echoes all the characters of the command so far, to prompt you for the rest.
 Once echoing has started, the rest of the command echoes immediately as you type it.
+While the minibuffer is in use, key sequences do not echo.

 What some programs call "assigning a keyboard shortcut", Emacs calls "binding a key sequence."